Ryan Adams

-David Ryan Adams (born November 5, 1974) is an American singer-songwriter, record producer, artist, and poet.
-He has released 24 studio albums and three as a former member of Whiskeytown.
+David Ryan Adams (born November 5, 1974) is an American rock and country singer-songwriter.
+He has released 30 studio albums and three as a former member of Whiskeytown.

 In 2000, Adams left Whiskeytown and released his debut solo album, Heartbreaker, to critical acclaim.
 The album was nominated for the Shortlist Music Prize.
-The following year, his profile increased with the release of the UK certified-gold Gold, which included the single, "New York, New York".
+The following year, his profile increased with the release of the UK certified-gold Gold, which included the single "New York, New York".
 During this time, Adams worked on several unreleased albums, which were consolidated into a third solo release, Demolition (2002).
-Working at a prolific rate, Adams released the classic rock-influenced Rock N Roll (2003), after a planned album, Love Is Hell, was rejected by his label Lost Highway.
+Working at a prolific rate, Adams released the classic rock-influenced Rock N Roll (2003), after a planned album, Love Is Hell, was rejected by his Lost Highway label.
 As a compromise, Love Is Hell was released as two EPs and eventually released in its full-length state in 2004.

-After breaking his wrist during a live performance, Adams took a short break, and formed The Cardinals, a backing band that accompanied him on his next four studio albums.
-In 2009, after the release of Cardinology (2009), Adams disbanded The Cardinals and announced an extended break from music due to complications from Ménière's disease.
-The following year, however, Adams resumed performing and released his Glyn Johns-produced 13th studio album, Ashes & Fire, in late 2011.
-The album peaked at No. 7 on the Billboard 200.
-In September 2014, Adams released his fourteenth album, Ryan Adams, on his own PAX AM label, and formed a new backing band, The Shining, to support the release.
+After breaking his wrist during a live performance, Adams took a hiatus and formed a backing band called the Cardinals, who supported him on his next four studio albums.
+In 2009, due to complications from Ménière's disease, Adams disbanded the Cardinals and took a break from music.
+However, he returned to the music scene in 2010, releasing his 13th studio album, Ashes & Fire.
+Adams released his 14th album, Ryan Adams in 2014.

-In 2015, Adams released 1989, a song-for-song cover of Taylor Swift's album of the same name, and worked on up to 80 songs for an album influenced by his divorce from actress and singer-songwriter Mandy Moore.
-The album, Prisoner, was released in 2017.

-In 2019, Adams announced three albums to be released that year.
-However, the release of these albums was indefinitely delayed after seven women came forward with sexual misconduct allegations against him.
-He later issued an apology, and the FBI cleared him of any potential criminal charges.
-Adams eventually released the planned albums, Wednesdays, Big Colors, and Chris, yearly from 2020 to 2022.
-Chris was followed by three further albums, all released in 2022 as well.